elgatosf/icons/README.md

 };
 ```

-All icons are available in medium (m), with some also available in small (s) and large (l), and the preferred size can be specified using the `size` property.
+Icons are available in up to three sizes, small (s), medium (m), and large (l), and the preferred size can be specified using the `size` property.
 If the preferred size does not exist, the default size will be used.

 ### SVG Files